terrygonguet/sub-to-yt-playlist/README.md

 Use the `--mv2` and `--mv3` flags to build only for manifest V2 or V3 respectively.

-The `dist.js` folder now contains all the extension files.
+The `dist` folder now contains all the extension files.